kitex-contrib/resolver-dns/README.md

-# Kitex DNS Resolver
+ Kitex DNS Resolver

-Some application runtime use DNS as service discovery, e.g. Kubernetes.
+Some applications runtime use DNS as service discovery, e.g. Kubernetes.

 ## How to use with Kitex client?